-The Problem: If you are having difficulty getting your pre-pregnancy abdominal tone back, you are not alone.
 Many women following pregnancy feel hopeless that they will never get their curves back.
-Many women have difficulty contracting their lower abdominals though they may work hours a week in the gym doing abdominal exercises, Pilates, yoga, cardio, etc. There is often a physiological reason for this, and in most occasions can be corrected.
+Many women have difficulty contracting their lower abdominals though they may work hours a week in the gym doing abdominal exercises, Pilates, yoga, cardio, etc. There is often a physiological reason for this, and on most occasions can be corrected.